eriksjolund/podman-socket-activation/README.md

 I created a container image [__ghcr.io/eriksjolund/socket-activate-echo__](https://github.com/eriksjolund/socket-activate-echo/pkgs/container/socket-activate-echo) that contains a simple echo server that supports socket activation.
 (The echo server currently has a bit limited functionality.
-It was written for the sole purpose of demonstrating socket activation)
+It was written for the sole purpose of demonstrating socket activation.
+Source code can found in the [GitHub repo](https://github.com/eriksjolund/socket-activate-echo/))

 Here is an example.
 Start the echo server sockets